-A bladder infection (cystitis) is a type of urinary tract infection (UTI), an infection, and resulting inflammation, of part of the urinary system caused by bacteria.
+A bladder infection (cystitis) is a type of urinary tract infection (UTI).
 Bladder infections are common, affecting approximately 5% of women every year.
 Some individuals are at higher risk of developing bladder infections.

 - Drink more water.
 Drinking water and other clear, non-caffeinated, fluids helps to dilute urine and to ensure regular emptying of the bladder, so that bacteria get flushed from the urinary system.
 Cranberry juice was once the go-to home remedy for bladder infections.
 Research has not substantiated the effectiveness of cranberry juice for preventing UTIs, but cranberry juice is not harmful (except for the calories).
 Many patients choose to take cranberry supplements in pill form, rather than having the juice.

 - Empty your bladder regularly.
 It may be more convenient to “hold-it”, but frequent emptying of the bladder ensures that bacteria are regularly removed from the urinary system.
 For the same reason, urinating after intercourse can be helpful.

 - Keep your urethra clean.
 Women should wipe from front to back following urination or a bowel movement to prevent bacteria from entering the vagina and urethra.
 However, clean doesn’t mean deodorized.
 Avoid deodorant sprays and other feminine products such as douches in the genital area, which can irritate the urethra.